zeostjh/ATUC-50CU-Companion-Module-DEV/README.md

 - MIC OFF
 - Button color feedback for TALK ON/OFF status

-The controller target is the ATUC-50CU.
-The unit-type selections in actions refer to microphone unit types behind the controller (DU/INT/IU/IRDU/DUa), not the controller itself.

 ## What's Different From The Original Module

 - Most original actions were removed.